-DigiFoF project from ULBS partner was selected as members of the National Council for Digital Transformation (CNTD)29 which is the advisory body of ADR, without legal personality, in order to start and consolidate the collaboration between the private sector and civil society.
+In Romania, in 2020, the Authority for the Digitalization of Romania (ADR) was founded as an institution able to achieve the ambitious objectives of the Romanian Government in the sphere of digital transformation of Romanian society.
+The ADR is a structure with legal personality within the working apparatus of the Government and under the coordination of the Prime Minister.
+The role of ADR is to achieve and coordinate the implementation of public strategies and policies in the field of digital transformation and the information society.
+Members of the DigiFoF project from ULBS partner was selected as members of the National Council for Digital Transformation (CNTD) which is the advisory body of ADR, without legal personality, in order to start and consolidate the collaboration between the private sector and civil society.
 Some of the main objectives of government for digitalization are:

-- Empowerment of the industry by providing supporting infrastructure, dedicated trainings, and funding for innovation and research & development initiatives; - Empowerment of the workforce primarily by continuous education programs and trainings; - Empowerment of Higher Education Institutions primarily by establishing research and funding schemes.
+- Empowerment of the industry by providing supporting infrastructure, dedicated trainings, and funding for innovation and research & development initiatives, - Empowerment of the workforce primarily by continuous education programs and trainings, - Empowerment of Higher Education Institutions primarily by establishing research and funding schemes.

 Digital transformation differs from automation and computerization: it requires systemic changes in business processes, business models and economic relationships within and around the enterprise.
-Creating an environment for the digital transformation30 of SMEs operating in traditional sectors of the economy should have a range of technological and specialized business consultations, which can be provided by centers of expertise, through the collaboration of the public and private sectors in initiatives at (like skills development standards and common standards), as well as a comprehensive financial framework to support SMEs in this complex effort.
+Creating an environment for the digital transformation of SMEs operating in traditional sectors of the economy should have a range of technological and specialized business consultations, which can be provided by centres of expertise, through the collaboration of the public and private sectors in initiatives at (like skills development standards and common standards), as well as a comprehensive financial framework to support SMEs in this complex effort.